cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

   1. **Upflow Velocity** - The main factor we need to keep constant in our sedimentation tank is the upflow velocity.
 This is because much of the efficacy of the sedimentation tank lies in the ability to suspend flocs.
 This in turn comes from the upflow velocity.
 As we modify parameter in the sedimentation tank, we are constrained by the need to maintain an upflow velocity of 1 mm/s.
 As shown in the AguaClara design, this is a sufficient upflow velocity for ensuring floc suspension.
 Therefore, we will ensure that our redesigned sedimentation tank maintains the upflow velocity of 1 mm/s.

-  2. **Cost** - One of the goals of AguaClara has always been to provide a relatively cheap option.
+  2. **Cost** - One of the goals of AguaClara has always been to provide a relatively cheap option for providing safe drinking water.
 With the modified design, we wish to preserve this goal and ensure that the new design is relatively cheap to manufacture.
 In particular, we want to ensure that any cost increases are sufficiently justified by overall improvements in the plant.
 One approach to analyze this (in comparison to the current design) would be to establish a metric of cost per L/s.

   3. **Material/Space** - A slightly more subjective constraint is our use of space.
 In addition to being cost effective, we want to make sure the plant is space effective.
 This involves considerations of how much material we are using and what ground surface area the plant is occupying.
 Part of the application of this constraint would be the subjective evaluation of the space use; that is, intuitively speaking, does the plant seem to warrant the space it is occupying given the benefit it is providing?
 A more concrete application would be to measure the area occupied by the plant per L/s.
 This way, we can objectively measure whether or not an increase in space consumed is leading to a proportional increase in capacity.

 [Right.
 Space matters because a building enclosure will be required and because land will need to be purchased.]

   4. **Ease of Construction** - One of the main motivations for pursuing a new design was the pursuit of a small plant that is easier to construct.
-As we concretify [cool word concretificacion???... perhaps use "develop"] the design, we want ot [to... check spelling!] be sure that we are not adding unnecessary complications.
-This constraint will be evaluated more intuitively by making comparisons between the construction process for *hte* PF300 and our redesigned version.
+As we develop the design, we want to be sure that we are not adding unnecessary complications.
+This constraint will be evaluated more intuitively by making comparisons between the construction process for the PF300 and our redesigned version.

 ### Trade Offs